SmokinCaterpillar/pypet/doc/source/tutorial.rst

 * `trajectory`

     Here you can either pass an already existing trajectory container or simply a string specifying the name of a new trajectory.
-The environment will create a trajectory container for you than.
+In the latter case the environment will create a trajectory container for you.

 * `add_time`